What Do Asexuals Think About Our Sex-Obsessed World?

 Videos by VICE

 To find out I took to online asexual forums and did some asking around.
-You may know this already, but the term asexual refers to people with very low or nonexistent sex drives.
+You may know this already, but the term asexual refers to people who don’t experience sexual attraction.
 Three such people agreed to share their stories, as well as some perceptions of modern culture.
 Here’s what they said.

 Zak